Skip to main content

 });

-// Find all transactional actions
+// Find all available actions

-const actions = document.querySelectorAll('[data-intent="transact"]');
+const actions = document.querySelectorAll('[data-agent-action]');

 4. Agent Simulation